Concierge medicine: Business model

 Concierge physicians care for fewer patients than those in a conventional practice, ranging from 50 patients per doctor to 1,000, compared to 3,000 to 4,000 patients that the average traditional physician now sees every year.
 All generally claim to be accessible via telephone or email at any time of day or night or offer some other service above and beyond the customary care.
 The annual fees vary widely, ranging, on average, from US$195 to US$5,000 per year for an individual with incremental savings when additional family members are added.
 The higher priced plans generally include most "covered" services where the client is not charged additional fees for most services (labs, xrays, etc.).
 Some of the other benefits of concierge healthcare are: in-home visits, worldwide access to doctors, and expedited emergency room care.

 An informal one-year summary of findings related to the concierge medicine marketplace in the US was released in February 2010.
 The summary of the study concluded that at the end of 2009, over 66% of current U.S. concierge physicians operating practices were internal medicine specialists; and the second most popular medical specialty in concierge medicine was family practice.
 The study also noted that the number of concierge dental and pediatric practices increased markedly since February 2009.

 In 2004, the Government Accountability Office counted 146 such practices, mostly concentrated on the US east and west coasts.
 As of 2006 the American Medical Association did not track the number of concierge practices because the concept was so new.
 Lower-cost concierge medical business models have also been attempted, such as GreenField Health in Portland, Oregon, which charged an annual fee between $195–$695 depending on age.
 Another is One Medical, the first major low-cost concierge medical group to attempt this model in a large scale, which requests a $199 annual membership fee.

 Compared to direct primary care

 Direct primary care (DPC) is a term often linked to concierge medicine.
 While the two terms are similar, concierge medicine encompasses many different health care delivery models, including direct primary care.
 Both are variants of traditional primary care common in the United States, typically based on health insurance.

-Similarities

-Direct Primary Care practices, similar in philosophy to their concierge medicine lineage, bypass insurance and go for a more 'direct' financial relationship with patients and also provide comprehensive care and preventive services.
+Direct Primary Care practices, similar in philosophy to their concierge medicine lineage, bypass insurance and go for a more "direct" financial relationship with patients and also provide comprehensive care and preventive services.